magsther/magsther.github.io/content/posts/elasticexporter.md

 To monitor our Elastic deployment, we can use [Elasticsearch Exporter[(https://github.com/prometheus-community/elasticsearch_exporter)]

 There are basically five steps that we need to take:
-1. Deploy Elasticsearch Exporter to Kubernetes.
+1. Deploy **Elasticsearch Exporter** to Kubernetes.
-2. Verify that the exporter can scrape metrics from our Elastic cluster.
+2. Verify that the exporter can **scrape metrics** from our Elastic cluster.
 3. Make Kube-Prometheus to **scrape the exporter.**
 4. Add Prometheus as **data source** to Grafana
 5. Add a **Grafana Dashboard** to visualise the data.

-In this blog post we will begin with step 1 and 2, and in the next post we will do rest of the steps.
+In this blog post we will begin with step 1 and 2, and in the next posts we will do rest of the steps.

 ### What is Elasticsearch Exporter?
 Elasticsearch Exporter is a **Prometheus** exporter for various metrics about Elasticsearch.